 Under the terms of the grant from the national board, local agencies chosen to receive funds must:

 - Be private voluntary non-profits or units of government

 - Have demonstrated the capability to deliver emergency food and/or shelter programs

 - If they are a private voluntary organization, they must have a voluntary board

-Qualifying public or private voluntary agencies interested in applying for Emergency Food and Shelter funds must contact Vince Doty, Assistant County Judge, Lawrence County Fiscal Court, 122 S. Main Cross Street, Second Floor/P.O.
-Box 566, Louisa, KY 41230, by phone at (606) 638-4102, Option 4 for an application.
-The deadline for applications to be received is Monday, February 10, 2020 at 4:30 p.m.
+Qualifying public or private voluntary agencies interested in applying for Emergency Food and Shelter funds must contact Vince Doty, Assistant County Judge, Lawrence County Fiscal Court, either in person at 122 S. Main Cross Street, Second Floor, by mailing a request to P.O.
+Box 566, Louisa, KY 41230, or by phone at (606) 638-4102, Option 4 for an application.
+The deadline for applications to be received is Wednesday, November 11, 2020 at 4:30 p.m.